Guides • Build Banking Apps

 This short guide shows how to create a JSON Web Token when working with our Open Banking API.

-JSON Web Tokens (JWTs) are required in several steps when working with all the Payment initiation endpoints.
+JSON Web Tokens (JWTs) are required when authorising Open Banking consents.

-They are composed of a base64-encoded header, payload and cryptographic signature, separated by a dot ., and as such, are similar to JSON Web Signatures (JWSs).
+They are composed of a base64url-encoded header, payload and cryptographic signature, separated by a dot ., and as such, are similar to JSON Web Signatures (JWSs).

 Prerequisites